- What is Tamsulosin?

 Before taking Tamsulosin, discuss these potential effects with your doctor.
 You can take action to relieve BPH symptoms without medication or surgery.

-Lifestyle changes, including regular physical activity, a healthy diet, and natural supplements can reduce the risk of developing BPH and its progression.
+Furthermore, lifestyle changes, including regular physical activity, a healthy diet, and natural alternatives to Flomax can reduce the risk of developing BPH and its progression.